-Putting the customer first and listening to their problems is a core value of mine.
+Putting the customer first and listening to their problems is a core value.
 It is really important to approach the problem with both empathy, and curiosity.
 You need to make the customer acknowledge that you care about their ideas.

-Fortunately, I have the opportunity to interface with many of our customers and really understand their current problems and more importantly their goals.
+Fortunately, I have the opportunity to interface with many of our customers, as well as really understand their current problems, and more importantly their goals.
 My team and I use their input to inform how we think about the problem and potential solutions.
-It’s difficult to strike the right balance between giving customers the solution they think they need and a solution that achieves their goals in a more efficient and impactful.
-Our customers are often pushed to be more progressive and open to new ways of getting their job done.
+It’s difficult to strike the right balance between giving customers the solution they think they want or need, and a solution that achieves their goals in a more efficient and impactful manner.
+Our customers are at often times pushed to be both more progressive, and to be more open to new ways of getting their job done.

 Challenge #2: Evaluating Trade-offs and Saying “No”

-There are many trade-offs that have to be made when building product and that often comes with saying “no” to certain stakeholders.
+There are many trade-offs that have to be made when building products and oftentimes that comes with saying “no” to certain stakeholders.
 I’ve found that it’s important for those involved to understand your decision-making framework.
-Stakeholders have differing priorities and perspectives, so there are always going to be people who challenge you.
-Though collaborating with various stakeholders can be challenging, this collaboration brings a diversity of thought which should inform the way you make decisions.
+Stakeholders have differing priorities and perspectives, so there are always going to be people who will challenge you.
+Although collaborating with various stakeholders can be challenging, this collaboration brings a diversity of thoughts and ideas which should inform the way you make decisions.
 I don’t try to optimize for complete consensus.
-If a few of us have the conviction that we’re headed in the right direction and some of us disagree, that’s okay.
-As the product owner, I’ve found that it’s key to be transparent about differing opinions and important to share why there are differences and plan on moving forward.
+If a few of us have the conviction that we’re headed in the right direction and some of us disagree, then that’s okay.
+As the product owner, I’ve found that it’s key to be impartial about differing opinions and learn the importance of sharing:

 Challenge #3: Breaking Out of Your Comfort Zone

 Being a Product Manager has its’ positives and negatives, and it can be difficult to overcome the fact that there will be times where it will have its’ downsides.
-Just be open to feedback and learning along the way.
+Just be open to feedback and learn along the way.
 This is a role with an opportunity to break out of your comfort zone and really push yourself to learn new skills.

 Challenge #4: Building a Productive Team

 Product Managers are becoming more and more collaborative.
-To be successful you need to be able to not only empathize with your external customers, but also with your internal customers or team members.
+To be successful you need to be able to not only empathize with your external customers, but also with your internal customers, or otherwise known as your team members.
 Every time I have a new team member, I try to ask them, “What are your goals?
 How can I help support you in getting there?”
-It makes for a more productive and positive working environment, when your team members know you are invested in their happiness and goals at work.
+It makes for a more productive and positive working environment, when your team members know that you are invested in their happiness and aspirations at work.

 Challenge #5: Managing Yourself

 I was once told that being a Product Manager is not a glamorous job, and I repeat these words today.
 However, while unglamorous, the nature of this type of work allows me to learn something new every day.
-It allows me to continue to be curious and flex various muscles to be able to collaborate with others and solve problems.
+It allows me to continue to be curious, and flex various muscles to help collaborate with others and solve problems.